datdarylngo/kaggle/README.md

 # kaggle
-Repo of interesting Kaggle competitions that I've competed in or found prior solutions to be quite insightful
+Repo of interesting Kaggle competitions that I've competed in or apparent solutions to be quite insightful for future projects